 - Grilling - placing the food directly over the heat source.

-If you genuinely barbecue, charcoal is the only option, but if you’re just into cooking outdoors then the convenience of a grill is the way to go.
+But if you’re just into cooking outdoors, then the convenience of a gas-fired grill could be the way to go.

 The number of people you’ll be feeding is also important – this will dictate what size barbecue you need and how best to set it up.